mmbman/Katagiri/1987-01-10-Dogen-Four-Points.md

 The second point is *shikantaza*: zazen as *practice*.

 The third, [can I] say *liberation*, or *body and mind dropping off*.
-According to Dogen's term, I think he uses a particular term, “body and mind casting off” or “dropping off,” which means liberation or freedom in action.
+[Dogen] uses a particular term, “body and mind casting off” or “dropping off,” which means liberation or freedom in action.
 So *liberation in action*, that is the third point.

 Fourth, that is, how can I say, *the whole works*.